rubenwardy/minetest_modding_book/_en/basics/getting_started.md

 Mods can be grouped into mod packs which allow multiple mods to be packaged and moved together.
-They are useful if you want to supply multiple mods to a player but don't want to make them download each one individually.
+They are useful if you want to supply multiple mods to a player, but don't want to make them download each one individually.

     modpack1
     ├── modpack.lua (required) - signals that this is a mod pack